TheThingsNetwork/docs/doc/content/lorawan/spreading-factors/index.md

 - SF10

-_As a rule of thumb, lower spreading factors provide higher bit rates resulting in shorter time-on-air (TOA).
-Shorter TOA resulting in longer battery life because the radio transceiver is active for a shorter period._
+_Lower spreading factors provide higher bit rates resulting in shorter TOA.
+Shorter TOA results in longer battery life because the radio transceiver is active for a shorter period._

 4. For the same amount of data and bandwidth, which spreading factor results in the longest time-on-air?